Anthony Miller (murderer): Murder

-Denovan was arrested on 11 August 1960 while committing an act of indecency with another man on the Recreation Ground.
-A newspaper cutting relating to the death of John Cremin was found on his person; Denovan would finally confess his guilt and lead the police to Miller.
+Miller and Denovan continued to target gay men for some weeks after robbing Cremin.
+Eventually, Denovan was arrested on 11 August 1960 while committing an "act of indecency" with another man on the Recreation Ground.
+A newspaper cutting relating to the death of John Cremin was found in Denovan's wallet, which aroused suspicion that he was somehow involved in the crime.
+Eventually, Denovan confessed to his role in the robbery and implicated Miller, who was subsequently arrested.

-The trial
+Trial

 Miller and Denovan's trial began in Glasgow High Court on 14 November 1960.
 They were charged with the capital murder of John Cremin as well as three other charges of assault and robbery.
-Miller also faced another charge of assault and robbery committed with two other accomplices, while Denovan was also charged with committing an act of indecency.
-At the end of a three-day trial, Miller was found guilty of capital murder, while Denovan was found guilty of non-capital murder.
-Both verdicts were unanimous.
+Miller also faced another charge of assault and robbery committed with two other accomplices while Denovan was also charged with committing an act of indecency.
+At the end of a three-day trial, Miller was found guilty of capital murder while Denovan was found guilty of non-capital murder.
+Both verdicts were unanimous and came after only 33 minutes of deliberation by the jury.

-As a 19-year-old Miller was legally an adult, and because the murder had taken place during the course of a robbery (Cremin had been robbed of his watch, bankbook and £67), this made him eligible for the death penalty under the terms of the Homicide Act 1957.
+As a 19-year-old Miller was legally an adult, and because the murder had taken place during the course of a robbery (Cremin had been robbed of his watch, bankbook and £67), he was eligible for the death penalty under the terms of the Homicide Act 1957.
 Accordingly, he was sentenced to death by Lord Wheatley, the trial judge.
-However, as a 16-year-old, Denovan was considered a child in the judicial system and therefore too young to face the death penalty.
+However, as a 16-year-old, Denovan was considered a child by the judicial system and therefore too young to face the death penalty.
 Consequently, he was sentenced to be detained at Her Majesty's Pleasure.

 Execution

 The appeals of both Miller and Denovan were dismissed by the Scottish Court of Criminal Appeal in Edinburgh on 7 December 1960 (the date which had originally been set for Miller's execution).
 A new execution date of 22 December was decided.
 Miller's family organised a petition to the Secretary of State for Scotland, John Maclay, asking him to recommend a reprieve, with a stall in Glasgow city centre.
 The petition received 30,000 signatures, but it was turned down.

-Miller was hanged at 8.02 a.m. on 22 December by official executioner Harry Allen, assisted by Robert Leslie Stewart.
+Miller was hanged on the gallows at 8.02 a.m. on Thursday, 22 December by executioner Harry Allen, assisted by Robert Leslie Stewart.
 It was the last execution to take place at HMP Barlinnie.

 A theatre play about Miller's last days in the condemned cell, Please, Mister (the title comes from Miller's alleged last words on the scaffold), was written by Patrick Harkins and first performed in 2010.
 The initial production starred Iain De Caestecker (in the role of Miller) and David Hayman.

-The last ever judicial execution in Scotland was that of Henry John Burnett, which took place in Aberdeen on 15 August 1963.
+The last judicial execution in Scotland was that of Henry John Burnett, which took place in Aberdeen on 15 August 1963.